bendikwa/bendikwa.github.io/_posts/2025-05-17-Grampsweb-on-kubernetes-part4.markdown

 this will restart the `Deployments`.
 To verify that the restart completed, we can tail the log of `Celery` and see that it becomes ready:
 {% highlight shell %}
-kubectl -logs -f deployment/grampsweb-celery
+kubectl logs deployment/grampsweb-celery
 ...
 <timestamp> celery@grampsweb-celery-fbf679f5c-m96md ready.
 {% endhighlight %}

 ## Delete Volumes
-The PersistentVolumeClaim for gramps-users and gramps-index are no longer needed, and can be deleted:
+When everything is confirmed working, we no longer need the the PersistentVolumeClaim for gramps-users and gramps-index:

 {% highlight shell %}
 kubectl delete PersistentVolumeClaim gramps-users gramps-index